 One of the most important distinctions between common law trademark rights and federal registration of a trademark is that any common law protection is limited to the geographic area in which the trademark is continuously being used.
 For example, if a business markets and sells its products under an unregistered trademark in Los Angeles, that business may only have rights in Los Angeles.
 Thus, another business could potentially use the trademark in San Diego and even register the trademark with the USPTO to gain rights throughout the entire country.
 Common law rights are also denoted with a different trademark symbol.

-One of the disadvantages of not federally registering your trademark is that it is difficult to find the use when another party performs a trademark search.
+One of the disadvantages of not federally registering your trademark is that it is difficult for someone to find your use when another party performs a trademark search.
 Therefore a subsequent user could perform a search and gain superior rights in most of the country without even knowing about the prior use.

-On the other hand, having a federally registered trademark with the USPTO’s principal register gives a trademark owner considerably more protection.
-Registration creates a presumption of ownership and lets the public know that the registrant owns the trademark and has exclusive right to use the trademark throughout the U.S. and in connection with goods or services listed in the registration.
+On the other hand, having a federally registered trademark with the USPTO gives a trademark owner considerably more protection.
+Registration creates a presumption of ownership and lets the public know that the registrant owns the trademark and has exclusive right to use the trademark throughout the U.S. and in connection with the goods or services listed in the registration.
 Registrants may also take action against infringement, obtain foreign registration, and prevent importation of potentially infringing foreign goods.
 If you have an infringement issue a typical first step is a cease and desist letter, or responding to one.
 For more information please see our trademark cease and desist letter page.

 Common Law Protection

-Essentially, if a product or service is sold under a particular brand name that is not already in use or under trademark protection, the trademark owner may claim common law trademark rights.
+Essentially, if a product or service is sold under a particular brand name that is not already in use or under trademark protection, the trademark owner may have protection under trademark common law.
 Additional requirements include:

 - The trademark has acquired distinctiveness